kerspoon/lipy2/README.markdown

 To Do
 =====

-1. Need to do a lot of checking of classes.
-They have a lot of functionality.
+1. Make Environment a class as per `future.markdown`.
+Use this to make a `repl_file` function that read a file into a new class.

+2. Test classes.

+3. Continue planning the adding of data types.

+Looking at the goals I think the next step is to get modules (i.e. importing file files) working.
+It would be nice to reconcile the similarities between the Environment and LispClass classes.
+And it would be good to make everything a class.
+It is also a great time to add loads of functionality or do testing but look at the goals.
+Hence here are less important items:

 1. Data-types should own their functions.
 Move the maths into LispInteger.
 Have function.py just do all the type checking.

-1. Think about a import function that create a (finalised) class containing all the functions of that file.

 Links
 ====